Andrew Scheer courts Quebec with immigration offer but avoids pipeline talk | CBC News

 Speaking in Montreal, Tory leader ducks questions on his support for Energy East

-Conservative Leader Andrew Scheer attempted to revive his party's fortunes in Quebec Monday by declaring his openness to the provincial government's immigration demands.
+Conservative Leader Andrew Scheer attempted to revive his party's fortunes in Quebec on Monday by declaring his openness to the provincial government's demands for immigration reforms.

-But Scheer avoided thornier questions about whether he would back efforts to build a new pipeline that would run through Quebec.

-Scheer was a vocal supporter of TransCanada's Energy East project, which would have carried Alberta crude across the country to refineries and export terminals in New Brunswick.
+Scheer supports revisting TransCanada's Energy East project, which would have carried Alberta crude across the country to refineries and export terminals in New Brunswick.

 TransCanada killed the project in 2017 amid widespread opposition in Quebec.
-However, the current volatility in Alberta's oil prices — caused in part by limited pipeline capacity — has generated interest in revisiting Energy East.
+However, the current volatility in Alberta's oil prices, caused in part by limited pipeline capacity, has generated renewed interest in Energy East in some quarters.

-Scheer suggested that some kind of common ground could be found between Legault's opposition to the project and the federal Conservatives' desire to see it go ahead.
+Speaking in Montreal, Scheer suggested that some common ground could be found between Legault's opposition to the project and the federal Conservatives' desire to see it go ahead.

-"I'm confident that we can work in a collaborative way with the government of Quebec to address some of their legitimate concerns, while at the same time ensuring that we get big national energy projects built to become self-sufficient when it comes to energy in our country," he told reporters in Montreal.
+"I'm confident that we can work in a collaborative way with the government of Quebec to address some of their legitimate concerns, while at the same time ensuring that we get big national energy projects built to become self-sufficient when it comes to energy in our country," he told reporters.

 Asked whether he agreed with Legault's statement that there is no social acceptability for a new pipeline, Scheer said only that Quebecers would support efforts to reduce oil imports from foreign countries.